-by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-winter-2014-semester/syllabus-bec-133-98-ba sic-economics-winter-2014/
+by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-fall-2014-semester/syllabus-bec-133-98-basic-economics-fall-2014/

-ALL ASSIGNMENTS THAT ARE GRADED ARE LOCATED IN HFCC'S MOODLEROOMS.
+ALL ASSIGNMENTS THAT ARE GRADED ARE LOCATED IN HFCC's MOODLEROOMS.

 Technology Requirements

 Students must have access to the World Wide Web using standard browsers such as Firefox, IE, Safari, Opera, Konqueror, or Chrome.
 Moodlerooms works best with Firefox.
 Basic.econproph.net should display well on any device or browser.